 When is Lathmar Holi celebrated?

-Lathmar Holi will be celebrated on March 8, 2025, in Barsana and March 9, 2025, in Nandgaon.
+Lathmar Holi will be celebrated on February 25, 2026, in Barsana and on February 26, 2026, in Nandgaon.
 It is a unique tradition where women playfully hit men with sticks while men try to shield themselves.
 This event reenacts the playful interactions of Radha and Krishna and takes place a few days before the main Holi festival.
 If you plan to visit Lathmar for Holi this year, plan well and check out GrabOn for travel discount codes.

 Phoolon ki Holi in Vrindavan